Star Wars January 1, 2025

 Grogu is the standard version that appears in lots of Star Wars sets.
 My son did have trouble attaching the head since it is rubber and not hard plastic, and the pin connecting it to the body is pretty small.
 Once it is on though, it stays put and looks adorable as always.

-The building experience is genuinely excellent for the target age group.
+The building experience is excellent for the target age group.
 The hands in the instructions, the multiple booklets, and the Starter Brick all work together to create something a young kid can actually build mostly on their own.
-That sense of accomplishment matters.

 Playability is top notch.
-You have a ship, three characters, a cradle, and a small playset element.
+You have a ship, three characters, a cradle, and a small fueling station.
 Everything works together for imaginative play.
 The ship is durable enough to handle enthusiastic four year old piloting, which is the real test of any toy aimed at this age group.

 The Not So Good Stuff